sinedied/articles/articles/azure/cosmosdb-nestjs/cosmosdb-nestjs.md

 $ nest generate controller pets
 ```

-Now you are ready to integrate the database.
+You are now ready to integrate the database.

 ## Configure Cosmos DB

 [Cosmos DB](https://azure.microsoft.com/services/cosmos-db/?WT.mc_id=nitro-workshop-yolasors) is a managed distributed NoSQL database that will allow you to save and retrieve data.
-It supports multiple data models and many well known database APIs, including [MongoDB](https://www.mongodb.com/) that we will use for our application.
+It supports multiple data models and many well-known database APIs, including [MongoDB](https://www.mongodb.com/) that we will use for our application.

 ![CosmosDB multi-model and different APIs illustration](./assets/cosmos-db.png)

-First we have to create a Cosmos DB account, which can hold one or more databases.
+First, we have to create a Cosmos DB account, which can hold one or more databases.
 Make sure you have an [Azure account](https://azure.microsoft.com/free/?WT.mc_id=servsept_devto-blog-yolasors) before going through these steps:

 1. Click on this link: [Create Azure Cosmos DB Account](https://ms.portal.azure.com/#create/Microsoft.DocumentDB).
-Log in if needed, then fill up the form like this:
+Log in if needed, then fill-up the form like this:

     ![mongoDB database creation option](./assets/create-cosmos.png)

     When you are finished, click on **Review + create**, then finally **Create**.

-2. Provisionning the database will take a few minutes, so you can continue to the next section and come back once it's finished.
+2. Provisioning the database will take a few minutes, so you can continue to the next section and come back once it's finished.
 When it's ready, click on **Go to resource**.

 3. Click on the **Data Explorer** tab, then on the **New Collection** button: